cognitedata/cognite-sdk-python/MIGRATION_GUIDE.md

 - Loading `TransformationPreviewResult` the attribute `.schema` now returns `TransformationSchemaColumnList` instead of `list[dict]`.
 - Loading `TransformationJob` the attribute `.destination` and `.status` now return `TransformationDestination` and `TransformationJobStatus` instead of `dict`.
 - The `Group` attribute `capabilities` is now a `Capabilities` object, instead of a `dict`.
+- The class `SequenceData` has been replaced by `SequenceRows`.
+The old `SequenceData` class is still available for backwards compatibility, but will be removed in the next major version.
+However, all API methods now return `SequenceRows` instead of `SequenceData`.
+- The attribute `columns` in `Sequence` has been changed from `SequenceType[dict]` to `SequnceColumnList`.
+-The class `SequenceRows` in `client.data_classes.transformations.common` has been renamed to `SequenceRowsDestination`.

 ## From v5 to v6
 ### Removed